-Invasive crayfish are a serious problem in Missouri and prevention is key
+Invasive crayfish are a serious problem in Missouri

 Invasive crayfish (also called crawdads) displace crayfish species naturally found in bodies of water (“native” species), introduce disease, hurt fishing and harm aquatic ecosystems.
 Preventing introductions of invasive species to new locations is our best hope of controlling them.